Our main research focus on different aspects of delirium, or acute confusional state, in elderly people.

 - Henrik Zetterberg, Kaj Blennow: CSF biomarkers (inflammation, neuropathology).
 Department of Psychiatry and Neurochemistry, Clinical Neurochemistry Lab, Institute of Neuroscience and Physiology, The Sahlgrenska Academy at University of Gothenburg, Gothenburg, Sweden

-- Chris Fox: CSF biomarkers in delirium and dementia (ongoing recruitment at several sites in the UK).
+- Chris Fox: CSF biomarkers in delirium and dementia.
 Norwich Medical School, University of East Anglia, UK.

 - Centre for Dementia and Delirium Research.
 Cooperation between our group, Institute of Basic Medical Sciences (UiO) and Norwegian Defence Research Establishment (FFI).